paulonegrao/Door-Alarm-Pi/README.md

 It is a fork and customization from perinei/Door-Alarm-Pi.

-Door Sensor Notification are sent using AWS SNS and data is storage in AWS DynamoDB.
+Door Sensor Notification are sent using AWS SNS and data is stored in AWS DynamoDB.